mdn/content/files/en-us/learn/forms/user_input_methods/index.md

 The `contenteditable` attribute automatically adds the element to the document's default tabbing order, meaning the [`tabindex`](/en-US/docs/Web/HTML/Global_attributes#tabindex) attribute does not need to be added.
 However, when using non-semantic elements for data entry when [creating your own form controls](/en-US/docs/Learn/Forms/How_to_build_custom_form_controls), you will need to add JavaScript and [ARIA](/en-US/docs/Web/Accessibility/ARIA) to retrofit the element with form control functionality for everything else.

-To provide good user experience, any custom form control you create must be accessible and function like native form controls, including:
+To provide a good user experience, any custom form control you create must be accessible and function like native form controls:

 - The element's [`role`](/en-US/docs/Web/Accessibility/ARIA/Roles/), [label](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby), and [description](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) need to be added with ARIA.
 - All user input methods needs to be supported, including [keyboard](#keyboard), [mouse](#mouse), [touch](#finger-touch), and [pointer](#pointer-events) events, all described above.